SachinnDev/Diversio-HRIS-import-preview/README.md

 ## Time Spent

-Approximately 90 minutes on implementation and testing, excluding the walkthrough recording.
+Approximately 90 minutes of focused implementation and testing, excluding setup, repository preparation, and the walkthrough recording.

 ## AI Usage